veenavijai/photovault/README.md

 - Several more fields should likely be hashed before storing them directly in the DB and querying for them, specifically user_id, session_token
 - In the validation functions, regexes would be a stricter check, esp. for fields like email.
 - In the file download API, there are potential vulnerabilities.
 For example, a bad actor could keep generating session codes and hit the API with 'popular' file names.
 If that session code simply existed in the DB due to some past activity from any user (since session codes cannot expire) and the file name matched, the bad actor would have rendered this application not secure.
 To avoid this, there should be strict expiry limits on sign-in codes and session tokens.
 This could also be somewhat mitigated through rate limiting.
+- The file path for each user can be unique and user a user-based hash, instead of a common `uploads/` folder.

 ## My feature bucket list